rakutentech/engineering-blog/content/post/fewer-parameters-means-fewer-bugs.md

 book.cover
 => "Ruby is the best\n\n\nChen, Bater"
 ```
-Both `summary` and `cover` method's output remain the same, but now we can call it freely without any parameter once the book object is prepared.
-In ruby, we can skip parentheses if there is no parameter.
+Both `summary` and `cover` methods' output remain the same but now we can call it freely without any parameter once the book object is prepared.
+In Ruby, we can skip parentheses when there is no parameter.

 This example doesn't encourage you to move all the parameters into the object attributes, it depends on the domain know-how.
 We can do it because it makes sense for a book object to having an author as an attribute in this case.
 It may get worse if we try to put the wrong data as the object attribute.

 ## Open-closed principle
-Reducing the parameter from two to zero is not the only benefit we got from this refactoring, this new design is open for extension but closed for modification.
-It follows the [open-closed principle][3].
+When we reducing our parameters from two to zero, our design is now open for extension but closed for modification.
+This is inline with the [open-closed principle][3].

-Now we have a new requirement coming again, some authors have the middle name.
-In the new version, it would be very easy to adapt to the change, we don't need to touch the book class anymore.
-The new author class would refactor like this:
+Let's say we have a new requirement again, this time, some authors now have a middle name.
+In this new version, it would be very easy to adapt our code because we don't need to touch the book class anymore.
+The new author class would refactored like this:

 ```rb
 class Author